 In the illustration above, a burned out landlord named Jane owns a quadruplex building.
 Jane has let the building run down, and she has not even filled two vacancies from bad tenants who recently moved out.
 She’s just too tired.

-Jane then gets a letter from an energetic entrepreneur named Chris who offers a creative solution to her problem.
+Jane then gets a letter from an energetic entrepreneur named Chris, who offers a creative solution to her problem.
 Chris offers to lease her building for five years for the same amount she currently receives in rent from two tenants ($1,000 per month).
 He also offers to perform immediate cosmetic repairs like painting and carpeting that will cost him $5,000.

-Jane will continue to pay for taxes and insurance and handle any major capital expenses (roof, heat-and-air systems, structural issues).
+Jane will continue to pay for taxes and insurance and handle any major capital expenses (roof, heat and air systems, structural issues).
 Chris will be responsible for all vacancy costs, turnover costs, maintenance costs, etc.

-Stacking up a few deals like this could make for a very lucrative side income for Chris, or he could really ramp it up with more deals to completely replace his income from a job.
+Stacking up a few deals like this could make for very lucrative side income for Chris, or he could really ramp it up with more deals to completely replace his income from a job.

 But why stop there?
-Let’s see if Chris can make it even better using another tool — the option to buy.
+Let’s see if Chris can make it even better using another tool: the option to buy.